 - Find Where to Buy Handmade Carrot Soap

 - How To Use This Soap

 No one will ever question if carrots are good for your health.
 It’s common knowledge.
 Carrot (or Daucus Carota Sativus) is a root vegetable often claimed to be the perfect health food.
 It is crunchy, tasty, and highly nutritious.

 Carrots are a particularly good source of beta carotene, fiber, vitamin K1, potassium, and antioxidants.
 They also have a number of health benefits.
 They’re a weight-loss-friendly food and are linked to lower cholesterol levels and improved eye health.
 What’s more, their carotene antioxidants have been linked to a reduced risk of cancer.

-Orange carrots get their bright color from beta carotene, an antioxidant that your body converts into vitamin A. Filled with vitamins, anti-oxidants and a natural colorant – beta-carotene – it’s a great, and common, ingredient in natural soaps.
-While some vitamins might be destroyed by the saponification process, I can assure you that beta-carotene does turn your soap yellow, just check out the picture below.
+Orange carrots get their bright color from beta carotene, an antioxidant that your body converts into vitamin A. Filled with vitamins, anti-oxidants and a natural colorant – beta-carotene – It’s a great, and common, ingredient in natural soaps.
+Some vitamins might be destroyed by the saponification process, but I can assure you that beta-carotene does turn your soap yellow, just check out the picture below.